 One of my favourite pastimes is to roam through the streets of Antwerp with a perfectly brewed cup of coffee in hand.
 This is one of the best ways to support your local coffee bar and the farmer who gets an honest price for their coffee beans.
-Because the mentioned coffee bars below put each of them a lot of effort in serving specialty coffee which is traceable from bean to cup.
+Because the mentioned (third wave) coffee bars put each of them a lot of effort in serving specialty coffee which is traceable from bean to cup.

 At Caffe Mundi they use fresh roasted coffee (weekly) from their own roastery next door named Cross Roast.
 Their main focus is quality and freshness.
 Besides that they consciously choose to work with small plantations who use the method of selectively picking during harvest, where they only pick the ripe berries.
 After the harvest the berries undergo a strict selection process and only 20% of the harvest can be sold as specialty coffee.
 Because of this high quality standard Caffe Mundi is able to serve unique specialty coffee.

 Make sure you also take a look at their shop 2 doors down the road, where you can find all kinds of coffee beans, a great variety of tea and an extensive range of brewing equipment for at home.
 A true heaven for coffee and tea lovers!

 Monday to Friday 07:30-18:00, Saturday and Sunday 09:30-17:00.

 Here you get a good cup of coffee made with freshly roasted beans from Cordon Coffee.
 This micro roastery was founded in Antwerp in 2012 and distributes only in Antwerp and the surrounding neighbourhoods as everything is personally delivered by bike.
 Together with your coffee you will get a piece of very tasty home made bread pudding in a small paper bag.
 Hungry?
 Check their chalkboard with some breakfast/lunch dishes and sweets to take away too.